 1971 Fender Jazzmaster Black

 This clean vintage 1971 Fender Jazzmaster electric guitar in rare original Black finish with highly flamed Maple neck cruised through the shop a few years ago.
 It's one of my favorite Fender Jazzmaster guitars I've ever played.
 I'm always looking to buy clean vintage Fender guitars but I especially love the Jazzmaster model.
-Please contact me here to sell my vintage Fender Jazzmaster guitar:
+You can contact me here to sell a Fender guitar.

 After a slow start in 1958, the Fender Jazzmaster quickly picked up steam as an American classic.
 While never as popular as the Stratocaster or Telecaster, the Jazzmaster has gathered a cult following as a result of its unique offset styling and proprietary pickups and electronics.
 The Jazzmaster has been in production in some form since its introduction except for a short hiatus from 1982 to 1986.
 The Jazzmaster's pickups are unique in that its coils are only 1/8" high but extend out to the edge of the almost inch wide bobbin.